Large Mortgage Loans

 - If the bank needs recourse from that individual will they be able to get it, and will the bank be comfortable lending at that level?

 Cross charging is something which is quite specific to the High Net Worth world.

 Say you own a £5million property with a £1million mortgage.

 You wish to purchase a second property for £5million.

-There are many ways you can achieve your mortgage goals in ways which are quite specific to this high mortgage lenders’ sector.
+There are many ways you can achieve your large mortgage goals in ways which are quite specific to this high mortgage lenders’ sector.